-- R-L Low-Density Residential.
-The zone district provides for the development of single-family housing with ample yard space. - R-M Medium-Density Residential.
-The RM zone provides a suitable environment for family life in areas where a mixture of dwelling unit types is permitted at medium density. - R-H High-Density Residential.
-The RH zone district provides for a suitable residential environment through the predominant development of multi-family dwellings. - R-A Residential Agricultural.
-The RA zone provides for the development of large one-family home sites in a limited agricultural environment. - C-L Limited Commercial.
-This zone district establishes land use and development standards for neighborhood, community, and regional commercial retail and service activities. - C-M Commercial Manufacturing.
-The CM zone provides for highway-related commercial enterprises, wholesaling, warehousing, and certain limited manufacturing operations. - M-L Limited Manufacturing.
-This zone district applies to light industrial uses.
+Munici par code.
+Brief descriptions of the various zone districts are provided in the following paragraphs.
+R-A Residential Agricultural .
+The RA zone provides for the development of large one-family home sites in a limited agricultural environment. $\it R-L\ Low-Density\ Residential.$ The zone district provides for the development of single-family housing with ample yard space.
+R- M M edium- D ensity R esidential.
+The RM zone provides a suitable environment for family life in areas where a mixture of dwelling unit types is permitted at medium density.
+R-H High-Density Residential .
+The RH zone district provides for a suitable residential environment through the predominant development of multi-family dwellings.
+C-L Limited Commercial .
+This zone district establishes land use and development standards for neighborhood, community, and regional commercial retail and service activities.
+C-M Commercial Manufacturing .
+The CM zone provides for highway-related commercial enterprises, wholesaling, warehousing, and certain limited manufacturing operations.
+M-L Limited Manufacturing .
+This zone district applies to light industrial uses. $\it M ext{-}H$ Heavy Manufacturing.

-• M-H Heavy Manufacturing.
 The M-H zone provides for general industrial development while controlling those uses which might be obnoxious, offensive, or dangerous.

-range of uses that are otherwise permitted under the base zone.
+Buffer.
+The Buffer Zone provides physical separation between conflicting land uses.
+In addition, the City of Compton Zoning Ordinance includes a number of "overlay zones" that expand the permitted uses.
+Automobile Parking.
+This overlay zone provides for off-street parking for residential, commercial, industrial, public, and other uses in the City.
+Planned Development.
+The D zone provides more flexibility in permitted land uses than is allowed by the base zone and greater environmental and architectural control over specific developments than would otherwise be imposed.
+The following overlay zones will be added to the zoning ordinance when it is updated to conform to the General Plan.